-Though Medical Center Archives is closed and the physical collections are currently inaccessible, staff are available for consultation via online request form or email.
-They will be happy to answer general questions and assist in locating digital materials for your research.
+Staff are available for remote consultation (M-F) via our online request form.
+We are happy to assist you in locating digital materials for your research and making digital reference copies when possible.
 Below are some online resources that are available 24/7.

 If you’re looking for historic images, our digital repository, MEDSpace, is an excellent place to start.
 It contains nearly 700 photographs documenting the history of Duke Medicine.
-You can also find early publications, medical illustrations and artwork, and medical artifacts.
+You can also find early publications, medical illustrations, artwork, and medical artifacts.

 The Intercom, Duke Medicine’s primary news publication from 1953 to 1986, featured information about campus events and construction, faculty and staff news, and articles on medical research and innovations at Duke.
 The first 25 years of this publication have been digitized, making more than 500 issues available online.

 Archives has several digital exhibits about key figures and events in the history of the Medical Center.
-Some of the topics include the Duke Poison Control Center, Dr. Wilburt C. Davison’s correspondence with Sir William Osler, and women in medicine at Duke (which is currently under reconstruction).
+Some of the topics include the Duke Poison Control Center, Dr. Wilburt C. Davison’s correspondence with Sir William Osler, and Women in Duke Health.